discus-sions/TownOfHost-TheOtherRoles/README.md

 Basis : Crewmate<br>
 Victory Conditions : Remain alive until the game end<br>

-Regardless of the games outcome, Opportunist wins an additional victory if they survive to the end of the match.<br>
+Regardless of the game outcome, Opportunist wins an additional victory if they survive to the end of the match.<br>

 ### SchrodingerCat